quixio/quix-docs/docs/platform/how-to/streaming-token.md

 ## How to find

-You can access these tokens by logging into the Quix POrtal and cliicking on `Settings` in the main left-hand navigation.
+You can access these tokens by logging into the Quix Portal and clicking on `Settings` in the main left-hand navigation.
 Then click on `APIs and tokens` and then click on `Streaming Tokens`.

 If you are looking for a bearer token to access the Quix APIs, such as the Portal API, you can select `Personal Access Tokens`.
 These are custom JWTs.